rajaswa/DRIFT/README.md

 For all the selected keywords, we display a heatmap, where the brightness of the colour determines the value of the acceleration between that pair, i.e., the brightness is directly proportional to the acceleration value.

-**Note**: They suggest using skip-gram method over CBOW for the model.
+**NOTE**: They suggest using skip-gram method over CBOW for the model.

 #### Track Trends with Similarity